sa1f/svelte-tailwind-starter/README.md

-*Psst — looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

-# svelte app
+# Svelte Starter Template (with TailwindCSS)

 This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+It is forked from https://github.com/sveltejs/template.
+It adds support for [TailwindCSS](https://tailwindcss.com)

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):